nandac/letterloom/tests/test-invalid-salutation/test.typ

-/// Test: Invalid From Name Type
+/// test-invalid-salutation
 ///
 /// Purpose:
-/// Validates that the letterloom function properly handles cases where
+/// Validates input validation for the salutation field in letterloom.
+Ensures that the function
-/// the sender's name field contains invalid data types.
+/// properly handles missing, empty, or incorrectly typed salutation values and provides
+/// appropriate error messages for each validation failure scenario.
 ///
 /// Test Scenarios:
-/// 1.
-From name is a number (integer)
-/// 2.
-From name is none/null
-/// 3.
-From name is a calculated value (float)
+/// - Missing salutation field (not provided in function call)
+/// - Empty salutation field (empty string)
+/// - Empty salutation field (empty array)
+/// - Incorrect salutation type (number instead of string/content)
 ///
 /// Expected Behavior:
+/// All test cases should trigger appropriate validation errors when the salutation field is missing,
-/// The function should panic with a clear error message indicating that
+/// empty, or of incorrect type.
+The letterloom function should panic with descriptive error
-/// the sender's name must be a string or content block.
+/// messages indicating the specific validation failure.
 ///
-/// Expected Error:
+/// Expected Errors:
+/// - "salutation is missing." - when salutation field is not provided
+/// - "salutation is empty." - when salutation field is empty string
+/// - "salutation is empty." - when salutation field is empty array
-/// "panicked with: \"from name must be a string or content block.\""
+/// - "salutation must be a string or content block." - when salutation field has wrong type
 ///
 /// Validation:
-/// Ensures that the validation system correctly identifies type mismatches
-/// in the sender's name field and provides appropriate error feedback.
+/// Uses Tytanic's catch() function to capture panics and assert that the expected error
+/// messages are returned for each validation scenario.
 ///
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
-      name: 3,
+      name: "The Dimbleby Family",
       address: [The Lodge \
                 Cheswick Village \
                 Middle Upton \